Peter Tatchell: Australia

 While still at school, Tatchell campaigned in favour of better treatment of, and full human rights for, Aboriginal Australians.
 He has said that Australian cities should be renamed with their original Aboriginal place names.
 For example, the Tasmanian capital Hobart would be renamed Nibberluna.
 Tatchell said this would be a fitting tribute to Australia's Aboriginal heritage, which he said has been discarded and disrespected for too long.

 Balochistan

 Since 2006, he expressed concern for the Baloch people facing military operations in their homeland, Balochistan in Pakistan.
-From 2007 to 2009, he campaigned in defence of two UK-based Baloch Muslim human rights activists, Hyrbyair Marri and Faiz Baluch, accused of terrorism charges and tried in London.
+From 2007 to 2009, he campaigned in defence of two UK-based Baloch Muslim human rights activists, Hyrbyair Marri and Faiz Baluch, accused of terrorism and tried in London.
 Both men were acquitted in 2009.
 He alleged collusion by the British and U.S. governments in regards to the suppression of the Balochs, including arms sales to Pakistan, which he says were used to bomb and attack Baloch towns and villages.